atecon/kmeans/README.md

 ## kmeans_sil_score

 ```
-kmeans_sil_score (bundle Model, list xlist, bool global[FALSE])
+kmeans_sil_score (bundle Model, list xlist, bool global[TRUE])
 ```

-Compute the mean silhouette score for all samples in the fitted kmeans model if the optional parameter `global` is set to `TRUE`.
+Compute the mean silhouette score for all samples in the fitted kmeans model if the optional parameter `global` is set to `TRUE` (default).
 The silhouette score is a measure of how well clusters are separated; higher values indicate better-defined clusters.
 The best value is 1 and the worst value is -1.
 Values near 0 indicate overlapping clusters.
 Negative values generally indicate that a sample has been assigned to the wrong cluster, as a different cluster is more similar.
 If `global` is set to `FALSE`, the mean silhouette score is computed for each cluster separately.

 **Reference:** https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html